It's an appealing income play to consider Ranger Oil Corporation (ROCC) - The Dwinnex

-After finishing at $42.03 in the prior trading day, Ranger Oil Corporation (NASDAQ: ROCC) closed at $40.68, down -3.21%.
-In other words, the price has decreased by -$1.35 from its previous closing price.
-On the day, 552916 shares were traded.
-ROCC stock price reached its highest trading level at $42.99 during the session, while it also had its lowest trading level at $40.67.
+The price of Ranger Oil Corporation (NASDAQ: ROCC) closed at $38.44 in the last session, down -3.92% from day before closing price of $40.01.
+In other words, the price has decreased by -$1.57 from its previous closing price.
+On the day, 639221 shares were traded.
+ROCC stock price reached its highest trading level at $40.04 during the session, while it also had its lowest trading level at $38.26.

 Do You Know The Best Place To Find Gains In Volatile Markets?